vby/cis/README.md

 ## XCMake
-XCMake is a CMake command-line helper, help you build in source with cmake and ctest.
+XCMake is a CMake command-line helper to help build in source with cmake and ctest.

 ## Usage:
 * `xcmake init` Init a CMakeLists.txt template